SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 What kind of messages?
 One of the main themes of the Book of Isaiah is God's judgment on his own people.
 For example, one <a href="https://biblia.com/bible/nasb95/isaiah/3" target="blank">message</a> reads: "Your men shall fall by the sword and your mighty men in battle."

 So, the prophet who said “Here am I, Lord.
-Send me." spoke of the destruction of his own nation — and its military — at the hand of a foreign power.
+Send me." spoke of a God-appointed destruction of his own nation — and its military — at the hand of a foreign power.

 ## The Bible and political speech

-American Presidents have long quoted the Bible and used its allusions — such as "<a href="https://biblia.com/books/esv/Mt5.14" target="blank">a city set on a hill</a>" — in their speeches.
+American Presidents have long quoted the Bible and used its allusions — such as "<a href="https://biblia.com/books/esv/Mt5.14" target="blank">city on a hill</a>" — in their speeches.

 These communications called Americans to live nobly and helped to shape our "<a href="https://www.neh.gov/article/how-america-became-city-upon-hill" target="blank">self-understanding</a>" as a nation.